This BMW can change between 32 colours and represents the future

 BMW is looking into the future of infotainment, car style and heads-up displays with the new i Vision Dee concept car.

-The automaker revealed the i Vision Dee at CES 2023 to showcase some of its futuristic tech.
-It’s exciting stuff and it will be interesting to see how, and if, BMW includes all of the technologies in its cars over the next few years.
+The automaker revealed the i Vision Dee at CES 2023 to showcase its futuristic tech.
+It’s exciting stuff, and it will be interesting to see how, and if, BMW includes all of the technologies in its cars over the next few years.
 The huge heads-up display promises the future, and it’s hard not to love a car that can cycle through 32 different colours, and there’s more to it than that, including new infotainment updates and core changes to how BMW thinks of its cars as technology.

 The ‘Dee’ in the concept car’s name stands for ‘Digital Emotional Experience,’ and the company is taking great lengths to truly present the car as something more personal, and personalizable, than in the past.

-The customization of the exterior, the brave choice to develop its own infotainment stack instead of opting to work with Apple and Google, and finally, a new way for that infotainment to be displayed with a windshield sized heads-up display.
-This concept showcases BMW’s key moves going forward and starts to paint a clearer picture of how luxary automakers are adapting to connected cars.
+The customization of the exterior, the brave choice to develop its infotainment stack instead of opting to work with Apple and Google, and finally, a new way for that infotainment to be displayed with a windshield-sized heads-up display.
+This concept showcases BMW’s key moves going forward and paints a clearer picture of how luxury automakers are adapting to connected cars.

 A car with personality

-The colour-changing tech uses E-ink, and it can shift between 32 colours, unlike last year’s model which went between white and black.
+The colour-changing tech uses E-ink, and it can shift between 32 colours, unlike last year’s model, which went between white and black.
 The new version has 240 E-ink panels, so it can even become a gradient from one end to the other.
-This is the aprt that likely won’t come to consumer cars any time soon, but it is eye catching and rasies some fun ideas about the future of how a car can change to suit its driver.
+This is the part that likely won’t come to consumer cars any time soon, but it is eye-catching and raises some fun ideas about the future of how a car can change to suit its driver.

-The car even has a welcome scenario that can be personalized with graphics, lights and sound effects to really make the car feel like it belongs to the driver.
-The car’s headlights and grill also appear to be one unit and BMW says that in conjunction, the two parts of the car can display expressions giving the i Vision Dee a face.
+The car even has a welcome scenario that can be personalized with graphics, lights and sound effects to make it feel like it belongs to the driver.
+The car’s headlights and grill also appear to be one unit, and BMW says that in conjunction, the two parts of the car can display expressions giving the i Vision Dee a face.

 This slideshow requires JavaScript.

 It can even project an image of the driver’s avatar on the window as you walk up to further personalize the experience.
 It’s all very Need for Speed and looked fabulous.
-Considering the cost of E-ink, this is likely not something anyone will be able to have, but it’s a very cool achievement to curve it around the body of a car this way, and it’s mesmerizing to watch change.
+Considering the cost of E-ink, this is likely not something anyone will be able to have, but it’s a very remarkable achievement to curve it around the body of a car this way, and it’s mesmerizing to watch change.

 The new BMW OS 9

-Moving forward, BMW is looking to expand its infotainment section by swapping out its Linux backbone for open-source Android.
+While it’s unclear if the i Vision Dee is running any actual BMW infotainment until I get to sit in it, BMW shared a lot about its new OS update for 2023 at CES.
+The German automaker is looking to expand its infotainment section by swapping out its Linux backbone for open-source Android.
 This means that the company will get more access to apps and better background task management, but to be clear, it isn’t adopting the Google Automotive Services that GM and Volvo have begun to use.

 This new system looks very similar to the BMW OS 8 from the iX and other newer BMWs, but there are a few key changes, like new climate controls and a redesigned central screen to bring media controls closer to the driver and a larger map for turn-by-turn nav.
 This system doesn’t look completely fleshed out, with the now-playing widget missing play/pause controls, but other perks like 3D maps in navigation help modernize BMW OS.

-It’s a step in the right direction, but the software still doesn’t seem to have the polish of a modern smartphone OS. however, like modern smartphones, it’s built to make it easy for BMW to update it.
+It’s a step in the right direction, but the software still doesn’t seem to have the polish of a modern smartphone OS.
+However, like modern smartphones, it’s built to make it easy for BMW to update it.
 Enough time and commitment can lead to a much smoother operating system in a few years.

 This custom work gives BMW a lead in features, but I worry Google and Apple will catch up to the bespoke automaker in features and will tieing cars and smartphones more closely together.
-Something that I’m not sure is super good for consumers moving forward, but it does seem like the easiest option for a lot of people.
+Something that I’m not sure is super good for consumers moving forward, but it seems like the easiest option for many people.

-It’s also worth noting that since this is open-source Android it’s unlikely that it has Google Play services which means no Google Maps, YouTube Music, etc. The company is pulling apps from the Aptoid app store, and its website claims that OEMs like BMW have final say over what apps make it onto the store in its cars.
+It’s also worth noting that since this is open-source Android, it’s unlikely that it has Google Play services which means no Google Maps, YouTube Music, etc. The company is pulling apps from the Aptoid app store, and its website claims that OEMs like BMW have the final say over what apps make it onto the store in its cars.
 This should allow for a good amount of podcasting and music streaming apps, but it won’t do much to align your Google account on your phone with your car.

 A full windshield heads-up display